Effective Date: November 03, 2008

 a.
 The Chief, Safety and Mission Assurance shall:

-(1) Ensure that effective processes and controls are in place for parts and materials within NASA programs and projects and at NASA Centers (Requirement).
+(1) Ensure that effective processes and controls are in place for parts and materials within NASA programs and projects and at NASA Centers.
 Assurance methods include auditing, conducting program reviews, and establishing and tracking performance parameters.

-(2) Maintain a NASA Parts Selection List (NPSL) to provide candidate selections for program use (Requirement).
+(2) Maintain a NASA Parts Selection List (NPSL) to provide candidate selections for program use.

-(3) Participate in the Defense Standardization Program and appropriate voluntary consensus standards programs for EEE and mechanical parts commodities (Requirement).
+(3) Participate in the Defense Standardization Program and appropriate voluntary consensus standards programs for EEE and mechanical parts commodities.

 b.
 Center Directors shall:

-(1) Ensure effective implementation of Center parts and materials management plans, requirements, and procedures (Requirement).
+(1) Ensure effective implementation of Center parts and materials management plans, requirements, and procedures.

-(2) Support program/project office implementation of requirements specified below(Requirement).
+(2) Support program/project office implementation of requirements specified below.

 c.
 NASA Center Safety and Mission Assurance Directors or other designee (s), as assigned by the Center Director, shall:

-(2) Provide the results of supplier audits/surveys, product inspections, qualification testing, risk assessments, and production line certifications to other NASA Centers by way of the NASA Supplier Assessment System (Requirement).
+(2) Provide the results of supplier audits/surveys, product inspections, qualification testing, risk assessments, and production line certifications to other NASA Centers by way of the NASA Supplier Assessment System.

-(3) Coordinate conformity assessment activities, including, but not limited to, the conduct of joint supplier audits and the sharing of conformity assessment information, with those of other NASA Centers, appropriate Government agencies, and the private sector to reduce unnecessary duplication (Requirement).
-Federal guidelines concerning the performance of joint conformity assessment activities are provided in 15 CFR Part 287, Guidance on Federal Conformity Assessment.
+(3) Coordinate conformity assessment activities, including, but not limited to, the conduct of joint supplier audits and the sharing of conformity assessment information, with those of other NASA Centers, appropriate Government agencies, and the private sector to reduce unnecessary duplication.
+Federal guidelines concerning the performance of joint conformity assessment activities are provided in 15 CFR Pt 287.

-(4) Ensure that conformity assessment processes used by other Government agencies, third-party auditors, and the private sector, when utilized per paragraphs 5.c.(1) and 5.c.(3) above, provide satisfactory assurance of source capability and qualification (Requirement).
+(4) Ensure that conformity assessment processes used by other Government agencies, third-party auditors, and the private sector, when utilized per paragraphs 5.c.(1) and 5.c.(3) above, provide satisfactory assurance of source capability and qualification.

-(5) Report nonconforming, defective, and/or suspected counterfeit parts in accordance with NPR 8735.1, and for all cases involving counterfeit parts or other potential fraud, to the NASA Office of Inspector General and the NASA Director, Acquisition Integrity Program (AIP)(Requirement).
+(5) Report nonconforming, defective, and/or suspected counterfeit parts in accordance with NPR 8735.1, and for all cases involving counterfeit parts or other potential fraud, to the NASA Office of Inspector General and the NASA Director, Acquisition Integrity Program.

 d.
-NASA Center Engineering Offices, as assigned by the Center Director, shall support program/project offices in carrying out applicable requirements specified in paragraph 5.f below (Requirement).
+NASA Center Engineering Offices, as assigned by the Center Director, shall support program/project offices in carrying out applicable requirements specified in paragraph 5.f below.

 e.
-Contracting Officers, as assigned by the Center Director, shall support program/project offices in carrying out applicable requirements of this NPD in accordance with Federal Acquisition Regulations (FAR) and NASA FAR Supplement (NFS) requirements (Requirement).
+Contracting Officers, as assigned by the Center Director, shall support program/project offices in carrying out applicable requirements of this NPD in accordance with Federal Acquisition Regulations (FAR) and NASA FAR Supplement (NFS) requirements.

 f.
 Program, project, and Government Furnished Equipment (GFE) managers shall:

-(1) Develop and implement integrated parts management requirements, procedures, and plans (Requirement).
+(1) Develop and implement integrated parts management requirements, procedures, and plans for electrical, electronic and electromechanical (EEE) parts.
+Guidance for an acceptable implementation of this requirement can be found in NASA-STD-8739.10.

-(2) Select parts, materials, and packaging technology based on their intended use considering, but not limited to, performance, environment, criticality, and mission lifetime requirements Requirement).
+(2) Select parts, materials, and packaging technology based on their intended use considering, but not limited to, performance, environment, criticality, and mission lifetime requirements.

 a) Selection and use of salvaged, reclaimed, or recycled parts should be supported by objective quality evidence attesting to compliance with technical attributes specified in the parts' configuration baseline.
 Technical rationale should describe how such parts are to be verified to meet program/project requirements.
 Selection of parts for which objective quality evidence is not available, that do not meet configuration baseline technical requirements, or whose reliability may have been compromised due to previous use are dispositioned as a waiver in accordance with Agency and program/project configuration management requirements.

-(3) Flow down applicable requirements of this document to NASA contractors, subcontractors, and grantees (Requirement).
+(3) Flow down applicable requirements of this document to NASA contractors, subcontractors, and grantees.

-(5) Mitigate risks associated with lead-free solder and surface finishes in accordance with criteria provided in Attachment B (Requirement).
+(4) Mitigate risks associated with lead-free solder and surface finishes in accordance with criteria provided in Attachment B.

+(5) Develop, document, and implement a counterfeit parts control plan for the avoidance, detection, mitigation, disposition, control, and reporting of counterfeit parts.
 Control plans may be project unique or apply to multiple Center projects.
-Guidelines concerning counterfeit parts control plan contents are provided in Attachment C. Detailed guidance and definitions are provided in AS5553.
+Guidelines concerning counterfeit parts control plan contents are provided in Attachment C for mechanical parts and in the NASA EEE Parts Assurance Standard, NASA-STD-8739.10 for electrical parts.

 Compliance with the requirements contained within this NPD is continuously monitored by the Centers and by the SMA Technical Authority.
 Compliance may also be verified as part of selected life cycle reviews, and by assessments, reviews, and audits of the requirements and processes defined within this NPD.